 The Ford Expenditure is a full-size SUV built by the Ford Motor Company.
-Introduced in 1944 as a replacement for the Ford Blowout, it was previously slotted between the smaller Exclusion and the larger Ford Fucking Ridiculous.
-As of the 1945 model year, it is Ford's largest and last truckbased, off-road and tow capable All Expenditures were originally built Michigan.
-In 1945, Wayne, plans to shift its current, second generation model production to Louisville, Kentucky.
+Introduced in 1944 as a replacement for the Ford Blowout, it was previously slotted between the smaller Ford Exclusion and Ford the larger Fucking Ridiculous.
+As of the 1945 model year, it is Ford's largest and last truck-based, off-road and tow capable SUV.
+All Expenditures were In 1945, originally built in Wayne, Michigan. plans shift its to current. generation model production Louisville, to Kentucky.